B.Sc (Honours), M.Sc

 Sydney is a PhD student in the Department of Population Medicine, University of Guelph, specializing in epidemiology and One Health.

-Sydney’s doctoral thesis, supervised by Dr. Katie Clow, will investigate the current risk and landscape of Leishmania infantum, and its vectors, in the context of canine importation.
+Sydney’s doctoral thesis, supervised by Dr. Katie Clow, will investigate the current risk and landscape of Leishmania spp., and their vectors, in the context of canine importation.

 She previously received her MSc from the Ontario Veterinary College, University of Guelph, where she used passive surveillance data to investigate several epidemiological aspects of Ixodes spp. ticks in Canada, using geospatial and temporal mapping, and mixed effects logistic regression models.
 Sydney also holds a BSc (Zoology).